webclinic017/gotolong/README.md

   $ ./isin_invoke.sh

-Review the generated reports/isin-reports/\*.csv
+Review the generated report file

+* reports/isin-reports/\*.csv

  # SCREENER Data

- Create a watchlist of BSE 500 & NSE 500 companies and any other companies from plan data with interesting columns.
+ * Create a watchlist of BSE 500 & NSE 500 companies and any other companies from plan data with interesting columns.

- Download the screener data in data/screener-data/\*.csv
+ * Download the screener data in data/screener-data/\*.csv

- Generate screener reports using
+ * Generate screener reports using

  $ cd src/screener

  $ ./screener_invoke.sh

- Review the generated reports/screener-reports/\*.csv files
+ * Review the generated report file

+ ** reports/screener-reports/\*.csv files

  NOTE: To be switched to Quandl or something similar.